The IPv6 Address Types

 Anycast– An IPv6 anycast address is any IPv6 unicast address.
 We can assign this address to multiple network devices.
 Like a multicast address, anycast address identifies multiple interfaces; however, while multicast packets accepted by multiple machines, anycast packets delivered to the nearest device having that address.

 Note – Broadcast addresses are no longer exist in IPv6.
 However, there is an IPv6 all-nodes multicast address that essentially gives the same result.

 IPv6 Prefix Length

 IPv6 address uses the prefix length to represent the prefix portion.
-The IPv6 does not use the dotted-decimal subnet mask notation.
+The IPv6 address does not use the dotted-decimal subnet mask notation.
 The length of the prefix is used to specify the network portion of an IPv6 address using the IPv6 address/prefix length.
 The range of prefix is from 0 to 128.
 The typical prefix length for the most network is /64.
-This means the network portion or prefix of the address is 64 bit long and other 64 bit will be used for host portion.
+This means the network portion or prefix of the address is 64 bit long and other the host portion is also 64 bit.
 The figure illustrates the prefix of IPv6 address.